Non-venomous Snakes of Florida

 Found throughout Florida, Eastern Indigo Snakes were listed as threatened by the State of Florida in 1975 and in 1978 they were federally listed as threatened by the U.S. Fish and Wildlife Service.

-This is the longest native snake species in North America, Eastern Indigo Snakes are not dangerous to people or pets.
-These snakes are not aggressive and avoid direct contact when possible.
+This is the longest native snake species in North America, growing to 8 feet in length, their body color is a deep blue-ish black and the scales have a slightly iridescent sheen to them, the throat, chin and side of the head is red or reddish-brown, occasionally black or white.
+Despite its large size the Eastern Indigo Snake is not dangerous to people or pets.
+These snakes are not aggressive and will avoid direct contact with humans whenever possible.

-These snakes occupy a wide range of habitats including scrub, tropical hardwood hammocks, pine flatwoods, prairies, coastal dunes, and the edges of freshwater marshes and cypress ponds.
-They also occupy various types of agricultural lands.
+These snakes occupy a wide range of habitats including scrub, hardwood hammocks, pine flatwoods, prairies, coastal dunes, and the edges of freshwater marshes and cypress ponds.
 They are commonly associated with Gopher Tortoise (Gopherus polyphemus) burrows, which they often use as refuges.

 Yellow Rat Snake - Pantherophis alleghaniensis